Tibet 08 Days Overland tour

 Day 01: Fly to GONGGAR AIRPORT LHASA (3650m) & Drive to LHASA (3100m). – approx. 60 kms / approx. 1 ½ hrs drive

-After breakfast transfer to the Kathmandu airport for flight to Lhasa.
-The flight duration for Kathmandu /Lhasa is 02 hrs .
+Tibet 08 Days Overland tour starts with around 02 hrs flight to the holy city of Lhasa.
 Take picturesque photograph of the icy peaks of the Himalayas from air while flying to Lhasa.
-During the flight (weather permitting) you will see the Yarlung Tsangpo river (Brahmaputra), Yamdrok-tso Lake, Mt Kanchenjunga (8586m), Mt Makalu (8463m) and Mt Everest (8848m).
-Upon touch down at the Gonggar Airport in Lhasa finish the immigration formalities and to Lhasa (183km).
-Here you will take complete rest for acclimatization.
+You will see the Yarlung Tsangpo river (Brahmaputra), Yamdrok-tso Lake, Mt Kanchenjunga (8586m), Mt Makalu (8463m) and the giant Mt Everest (8,848m) (weather permitting).
+Upon touch down at the Gonggar Airport in Lhasa finish the immigration formalities and drive to Lhasa which takes a little bit more than an hour.
+Assistance for check in and rest of the time complete rest for acclimatization.

 Activity: Flight 2 hours + 1 hour drive to Lhasa